MicrosoftDocs/win32/desktop-src/dataxchg/clipboard-formats.md

 To stop content from being included in Clipboard History, set the registered format as **CanIncludeInClipboardHistory** with a DWORD value of zero.
 (A DWORD value of one will include the content).

-To stop content from being uploaded to Cloud Clipnoard, set the registered format to **CanUploadToCloudClipboard** with a DWORD value of zero.
+To stop content from being uploaded to Cloud Clipboard, set the registered format to **CanUploadToCloudClipboard** with a DWORD value of zero.
 (A DWORD value of one will upload the content).